Reg Empey: Executive career (1998–2010)

 He was the Minister for Employment and Learning from 2007 to 2010.
 He called for the Treasury to compensate investors in the collapsed mutual society Presbyterian Mutual which the Treasury rejected.

 In October 2011, he welcomed the news that the National Transitional Council of Libya had agreed compensate victims of IRA bombings.
 He said the many shipments of arms sent to Ireland by Colonel Gaddafi for IRA use, were 'tantamount to an act of war against the United Kingdom.'

-Leadership
+Leadership (2005–10)

 In 2005, Trimble resigned as leader following a disastrous showing by the UUP in the 2005 general election.
 Empey stood in the contest to succeed him and on 24 June 2005, was elected.
 In a reversal of fortunes, his main opponent was Alan McFarland, to whom he had lost the by-election nomination ten years earlier.